citizen27/CLaPT/README.md

 # CLaPT - Collect Logs and Parse Them

-Mind numbing parts of this docuemntation have been written by AI, particularly ChatGPT and Bard.
+Mind numbing parts of this documentation have been written by AI, particularly ChatGPT and Bard.
 All PowerShell scripts are written, tested and developed by me, or me and other humans.

 ## Overview